WilliamMorales1/louisiana-creole-online-dictionary/README.md

 # Louisiana Creole Online Dictionary

-Valdman Louisiana Creole and Louisiana French with improved UI and searchability.
+Valdman Louisiana Creole with improved UI and searchability.

 Steps to download and use: